DEV SITE .48

 Creative people use their personal understanding of people and the world they live in to guide their work.
 Creative people like to work in unstructured workplaces, enjoy taking risks and prefer a minimum of routine.

-Entry - Psychotherapist
+Entry / Progression - Psychotherapist

-Most psychotherapists have a degree in Psychology, or are qualified in related areas such as social work, medicine or psychiatric nursing.
+Most psychotherapists have a degree in psychology, or are qualified in related areas such as social work, medicine or psychiatric nursing.
 Many people go into psychotherapy after working in one of these areas.

 As mentioned above, there are five major approaches to psychotherapy and each is represented by their own organisation in Ireland under the umbrella of the Irish Council for Psychotherapy (ICP).
 The ICP is seeking to represent and develop the profession of psychotherapy and to work towards the establishment of a statutory register of psychotherapists in Ireland.
 See contact details for each organisation.